A physics-informed deep learning approach for solving strongly degenerate parabolic problems: Physics-informed methodology

-The aim of this approach can be either to approximate the solution of the PDE satisfying the initial-boundary conditions (\textit{direct problem}) or to estimate parameters based on physics constraints (\textit{inverse problem}).
+The aim of this approach is to approximate the solution of the PDE satisfying the initial-boundary conditions.
+This is known in the literature as the \textit{direct problem}, which is the only one we will address here.